 Editor’s Note: A Spanish version of this piece is available here.
 This piece is part of Just Security‘s Assessing Emergency Powers During #COVID-19 series, which aims to highlight and give voice to legal and civil society voices from across the globe, assessing the specific legal consequences of declared and de facto emergencies.
-Previous contributions have covered Italy, Hungary, Brazil, Poland, the United Kingdom, and Nigeria.
+Previous contributions have covered Italy, Hungary, Brazil, Poland, the United Kingdom, Nigeria, and Colombia.

 Varieties of Democracy (V-Dem), an organization that tracks democratic developments, carried out an analysis of which countries were in danger of democratic decline in the face of COVID-19.
 Their conclusions, found in Pandemic Backsliding: Does Covid-19 Put Democracy at Risk?, were based on the following variables concerning the government’s actions:

 - Governing by executive decrees with no clear end dates.

 - Granting special executive powers that cannot be revoked by the legislature or the courts.

 - Authorizing special security measures such as suspension of rights or imposition of curfews.

 - Using emergency measures to limit the freedom of expression.

 - Employing discriminatory criteria in social distancing measures.

 - Including unnecessary restrictions in electoral campaigns or in the exercise of the right to vote when it is necessary to suspend elections.